Sour cream carrot bundt cake is perfect for party guests. The combination of decadent carrot cake and homemade cream cheese frosting is irresistible!

 - Empty contents of carrots and raisin pouch into a small bowl.
 Add 1¼ cups of hot tap water; set aside for 5 minutes.

-- Combine sour cream, oil and eggs in a large mixing bowl.
+- Combine sour cream, oil, water, and eggs in a large mixing bowl.
 Beat until thoroughly combined.